List of Hubs

 Atlantic Coast Center for Infectious Disease Dynamics and Analytics

-The Atlantic Coast Center for Infectious Disease Dynamics and Analytics devoted to rapid, coordinated response to infectious disease threats through innovative modeling techniques, enhanced data integration, and training a new generation of public health experts.
+The Atlantic Coast Center for Infectious Disease Dynamics and Analytics is devoted to rapid, coordinated response to infectious disease threats through innovative modeling techniques, enhanced data integration, and training a new generation of public health experts.

 2 models submitted